-2018 Nissan Leaf might be locally assembled to bring the selling cost down; will have increased driving range and higher capacity batter over the current model
+2018 Nissan Leaf might be locally assembled to bring the selling cost down in India; will have increased driving range and higher capacity battery over the current model

 Nissan will likely be following its rivals Toyota and Hyundai on bringing the EVs to domestic market.
 The sales and local production of Toyota Camry will have inspired other global manufacturers to evaluate their electric and hybrid vehicles in Indian scenes and capitalise on the growing potential in premium space.

 According to recent internet reports, Nissan could locally manufacture its popular Leaf and introduce at an aggressive price range.
 The Leaf has been around for several years now and it has been well-received in European as well as other foreign markets.
 As the existing generation Leaf gets to the closing stages of its lifespan, Nissan is expected to consider the forthcoming Leaf for India.